psecio/websecio/_posts/2013/01/2013-01-17__Password-Hashing-with-Zend-Crypt.md

 generate the hashes from a users password.
 In this article I'm going to look at a part of the [Zend Framework v2](http://framework.zend.com/) - `Zend\Crypt` - that provides an easy interface to `bcrypt` functionality you can quickly get set up and working in your application.
-For those that might be familiar with the Zend Framwork in its previous forms, you might be wondering if you have to install the entire framework just to get this small part of it.
-Thankfully, the porject has fully embraced the Composer installation tool and have made the various parts of the framework available independently.
+For those that might be familiar with the Zend Framework in its previous forms, you might be wondering if you have to install the entire framework just to get this small part of it.
+Thankfully, the project has fully embraced the Composer installation tool and have made the various parts of the framework available independently.

 We'll get to that in just a bit, though - right now I want to talk a bit about `bcrypt`...

 #### Why Bcrypt?

-During the natual progress of enhancing security in web applications, there've been a lot of cryptographic algorythms that have come and gone.
-There's been several in just recent years that have been rendered "unsafe" for efective usage because techniques have been found to break them and reverse engineer the value the hash came from.
+During the natural progress of enhancing security in web applications, there've been a lot of cryptographic algorithms that have come and gone.
+There's been several in just recent years that have been rendered "unsafe" for effective usage because techniques have been found to break them and reverse engineer the value the hash came from.
 One example is the infamous [rainbow table](http://en.wikipedia.org/wiki/Rainbow_table) that has helped to make using `md5` hashing almost a thing of the past.